Parameter-Efficient Subspace Optimization for LLM Fine-Tuning: Asymptotic Convergence

-Assumption~\ref{assump:opt_descent} requires that both {\tt Opt} and {\tt UpdateSubspace} act as descent methods, ensuring that the loss is non-increasing.
-This is the deterministic analogue of Assumption~\ref{assump:descent_exp}, and it holds, for example, when both are implemented as gradient descent with step size $\alpha \le 1/L$, where $L$ is the Lipschitz constant from Assumption~\ref{assump:loss_regular}.
-In particular, one can take {\tt UpdateSubspace} to be a warm-start step that performs gradient descent on the subspace parameters with respect to the original loss function.
-This is formalized below in a standard result from the optimization literature see, e.g., \cite{nesterov2018lectures}.
+Assumption~\ref{assump:opt_descent} requires that both {\tt Opt} and {\tt UpdateM} are descent-preserving, ensuring that the objective value is non-increasing across iterations.
+This condition is standard and holds, for example, when both procedures are implemented via gradient descent with step size $\alpha \le 1/L$, where $L$ is the Lipschitz constant of the gradient as specified in Assumption~\ref{assump:loss_regular}.
+In particular, {\tt UpdateM} can be implemented as a warm-started gradient step on the subspace parameters with respect to the original loss function, initialized from the previous iterate.
+Such descent guarantees follow from classical smooth optimization results; see, e.g., \citet{nesterov2018lectures}.